Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Zig

-An alternative to C and Rust, created by a person so convinced they could make a better alternative, that they quite their job and live off donations.
+An alternative to C and Rust.
+Created by a person so convinced they could make a better alternative, that they quit their job and live off donations.

 ## Java